Explore Maui in 5 Days

-In this five-day Maui itinerary, we've selected East Maui (along the coast) as the initial destination for the first day.
-The start of this journey takes you along Maui's famous shoreline, which extends into the popular Road to Hana.
-On the second day, visit West Maui for one full day of sightseeing, including Lahaina and Ka'anapali.
-Head to the best lookouts and hikes in Haleakala National Park & Upcountry Maui).
-Spend the third-day hiking and exploring the summit area of the Haleakala National Park & Upcountry Maui.
-To follow up, start the fourth day with a selection of beaches and coastal outings along the South Maui shoreline.
-On your fifth and last full day on Maui, we recommend several attractions in Central & North Maui: Waihee Ridge Trail, the 'Iao Valley State Monument, and a few other attractions worth a visit while you're on Maui.
+In this five-day Maui itinerary, we've selected East Maui (along the coast) for the first day, on a journey that takes you to the highlights of this famous shoreline along the popular Road to Hana, followed up by West Maui for one full day of sightseeing, including Ka'anapali on the second day, and then we'll explore the best lookouts and hikes in Haleakala National Park & Upcountry Maui (including the summit area), with a great hiking option for our third day, while for the fourth day we've selected a beach and coastal outing along the South Maui shoreline, and finally, on your fifth and last full day on Maui, we've selected several attractions located in Central & North Maui, including Waihee Ridge Trail, the 'Iao Valley State Monument, and a few other attractions that are worth a visit while you're on Maui.

-For instance, our five-day Maui itinerary below includes many recommendations in our three-day and four-day Maui itineraries, plus some other must-see sights, attractions, and activities for the extra two days on the island.
+Our five-day Maui itinerary below includes many of the recommendations in our three-day and four-day Maui itineraries, plus some other must-see sights, attractions, and activities for the extra two days on the island.
 Skip ahead to the 5-day itinerary now →

 — article continued below —